Skip to Content

 • An indictment, information, or other charging document was not filed or issued in the case.

-• Proof that the applicant does not have a criminal history record relating to certain delineated offenses prohibited under Florida law.
+• Proof that the applicant does not have a criminal history record relating to certain offenses prohibited under Florida law.

-• A $75 processing fee, unless it is waived.
+• A $75 processing fee, unless waived.

 • A certified copy of the disposition of the charge as required in Section 943.0585(2)(a)-(c), F.S.

-Step 4 – File A Petition with the Court for Expunction
+Step 4 – File A Petition With the Court for Expunction

 The petition must include a sworn statement attesting that he or she:

 • Has never been adjudicated guilty of a crime or comparable ordinance violation, or been adjudicated delinquent for committing any felony or a misdemeanor specified in s.
-943.051(3)(b), F.S;
+943.051(3)(b), F.S.

 • Is eligible for such an expunction and does not have any other petition to expunge or petition to seal before any court.